emolter/shift_stack_moons/README.md

 # caveats
 this has only been tested on a single Neptune dataset observed with the NIRC2 narrow camera.
 Your mileage may vary.

-shift_and_stack.py scrapes the FITS header of input images for the following keywords: ROTPOSN, DATE-OBS, EXPSTART, NAXIS1, NAXIS2 if you are using any instrument other than Keck NIRC2, you may need to replace these hard-coded keywords
+shift_and_stack.py scrapes the FITS header of input images for the following keywords: ROTPOSN, DATE-OBS, EXPSTART, NAXIS1, NAXIS2, ITIME, COADDS if you are using any instrument other than Keck NIRC2, you may need to replace these hard-coded keywords

 # dependencies